S3 method for class 'table'

 # Converting networks to directed

-coleman(igraph::as.directed(WhiteKinship, "mutual"), "gender")
+coleman(igraph::as_directed(WhiteKinship, "mutual"), "gender")

-coleman(igraph::as.directed(EF3, "mutual"), "race")
+coleman(igraph::as_directed(EF3, "mutual"), "race")

 }